 - Ensure a regular review of handbook terms/policies and procedures.
 A culture of ongoing review and change is good.
 It maintains relevance and helps to ensure the retention and passing on of knowledge about what policies and procures there are and what they say.

-- Where there are recognition arrangements with unions then build that ongoing review process (of policies relevant to the recognition arrangements) in to the relationship, so that parties expect it – and regularly.
+- Where there are recognition arrangements with unions then build that ongoing review process (of policies relevant to the recognition arrangements) into the relationship, so that parties expect it regularly.

 These steps seem a good idea in principle but are often difficult in practice.
 The prospect of analysing a set of complex and disparate policies which have come in to being over many years is a daunting one.
-But it may need to be moved to the top of an HR agenda particularly within organisations where there is a need for change – and there aren’t many organisations maintaining a status quo just now!
+But it may need to be moved to the top of an HR agenda particularly within organisations where there is a need for change.

-Mark Leach (firstname.lastname@example.org) is a Partner in the Manchester Employment, Pensions and Immigration Team.
-If you are planning to make changes to workplace policies and procedures in your organisation, please do not hesitate to get in touch with Mark or speak to your usual Weightmans contact.
+If you are planning to make changes to workplace policies and procedures in your organisation we would be happy to advise you.
+Please do not hesitate to get in touch with your usual Weightmans contact.